 - Saturday: Turkey sandwiches and a day that looks a lot like Wednesday except that it might be time for a Christmas movie.
 If not this evening, then definitely the next.
 Saturday might involve a little exercise.
 Let’s face it: I will have overeaten.

 - Sunday: And now it’s time to decorate the apartment for Christmas.
 Christmas music will be playing.
-And I’ll be wearing that Christmas sweater I’ve been wanting for a while now.
-(Although, it could be 70 degrees outside so maybe not.)
+And I’ll be wearing that Christmas sweater I’ve been wanted for a while now.
+(Although it could be 70 degrees outside, so maybe not.)
 Sunday will be spent giving thanks for the last three days.

-If you can’t tell, I’m kind of a planner but I’m also willing to throw out my plans if something better comes along.
-However, Charlie Brown with my little girl is a non-negotiable.
+If you can’t tell, I’m a planner, but I’m also willing to throw out my plans if something better comes along.
+However, Charlie Brown, with my little girl, is non-negotiable.
 She’ll be having her first bite of turkey.

 photo: Element5 Digital